What is gout?

 Preventing gout attacks

 Maintaining a healthy fluid intake can help prevent gout attacks.
-Steering clear of alcohol can also help because it has a diuretic effect which can contribute to dehydration.
-Alcohol can also alter uric acid metabolism and slow down the excretion of it from the kidneys; this causes dehydration once again, but also causes uric acid crystals to form and eventually, gout.
-Dietary changes can also help prevent gout.
-By avoiding purine rich foods like organ meats and shellfish, you can reduce the level of uric acid in the blood.
+Watching your alcohol intake can also help because it has a diuretic effect which can contribute to dehydration.
+Avoid purine rich foods like organ meats and shellfish, which can affect the uric acid levels in the blood.